MariPlaza/dscooking_old/DataSources.md

 ## EXPLORING PROJECT's DATABASE

-If you want to explore the documentation of the database and the meaning of each field, please use the ShinyApp designed for that: http://mariplaza.shinyapps.io/dscooking_db_explorer
+If you want to explore the documentation of the database and the meaning of each field, please use the ShinyApp designed for that: http://mariplaza.shinyapps.io/dscooking_db_explorer (Coming Soon!)

 ## ACCESS TO PROJECT's DATABASE

-If you want to have access to the database please contact me though LinkedIn [https://www.linkedin.com/in/maria-ines-plaza-schwarck-9825962/]
+If you want to have access to the database please contact me though [LinkedIn](https://www.linkedin.com/in/maria-ines-plaza-schwarck-9825962/)